survivejs/react-book/manuscript/04_implementing_notes.md

 In addition, React provides the following lifecycle hooks:

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
-You have access to DOM here.
+You have access to the DOM here.
 You could use this hook to wrap a jQuery plugin within a component for instance.
 * `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
 You could, for instance, modify your component state based on the received props.
 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
 It is not possible to use `setState` here, but you can set class properties for instance.